 How do you learn best?
 What topics matter to you most?
 At OUP we work to provide training on trending topics at a variety of times, so there’s something for everyone.
 Most online conferences provide a variety of sessions, but we know and understand that they aren’t relevant for everyone and we won’t penalize you for it.
 If you attend some of the webinars at the conference but not all, you’ll still get a certificate.
 When you’re in the room you can continue to be selective – if you learn best just by looking at the slides, you can minimize the chatbox and move around the video.
 Take full advantage of the webinar room features and tailor your experience!

 3. Think beyond the presentation

-In a way, online teacher training is an online classroom.
+In a way, online professional development is an online classroom.
 So while you can take tips from the presenter and presentation, you can also think about the way that the technology works (or doesn’t!) and consider how you might use that in your classroom.
-For example, I attended a professional development course recently where I was inspired by the way that the trainer used the hands-up function as a quick voting system, so after the session, I took a look at the tech we have and began to think about how we might use ‘hands up’ in future online teacher training.
+For example, I attended a professional development course recently where I was inspired by the way that the trainer used the hands-up function as a quick voting system, so after the session, I took a look at the tech we have and began to think about how we might use ‘hands up’ in future online professional development.

 4. Make the most of the flexibility

 You’ve got to make the most of being online!
-Remember that when you attend online teacher training, you’re the student.
+Remember that when you attend online professional development, you’re the student.
 While you can make it work for you in terms of what sessions you choose, you can also make the most of the flexibility of attending online.
-Join in your pjamas, treat yourself to a handmade latte or join from your desk.
+Join in your pyjamas, treat yourself to a handmade latte or join from your desk.
 Being online means you can optimize the convenience of attending from anywhere.
 I love having my coffee machine nearby!